 How Much Does a Bathroom Remodel Cost?

 Bathroom remodels have some of the highest return on investment of any work you can do in your home, but tight spaces and high-end finishes can drive up the project price.
-The average national cost of a bathroom remodel is $10,756, but this can swing dramatically higher or be achieved for much less.
-There are a lot of ways to save money and still get the look you want.
+The average national cost of a bathroom remodel is $11,398, but can range between $6,621 and $16,773.

 Tired of aged, cracked tile and grout in a dated bathroom?
 A fresh remodel of the bathroom—a space where you get ready to face the day in the morning and rinse off the stresses of the world at night—can be remarkably uplifting.
 In addition, dated bathrooms can drive down a home’s resale value, while a well-done remodel can pull buyers in and make a higher home price seem reasonable.
+According to Angi and HomeAdvisor, the average cost to remodel a bathroom is $11,398 but can range between $6,621 and $16,773.
 There are many variables in the average cost of bathroom remodel; size, shape, and number of fixtures make a difference as does the choice between sticking with an existing layout and making a change.
 Luxury materials and finishes also ramp up the total cost and are worth it if they’re in your budget, but a quality remodel can be done with cost-consciousness and still be beautiful.
 We’ve examined the basic measure of bathroom remodel costs, along with some additional costs that may be surprising, to help you decide how to tailor your vision to your budget.

 “Renovation” and “remodel” are words that are often casually substituted for one another, but in terms of actual planning and construction, they’re quite different.
 Especially if you plan to work with a professional contractor, it’s key to know what you’re asking for in order to get the best advice.
 There is some overlap, and even some contractors will use the words interchangeably, but there is a distinction.
 As with any home project that involves plumbing or electricity, a renovation can creep into a remodel if problems or emergency repair needs are discovered in the process, so even if you’re planning a quick renovation, it’s wise to include a good chunk of your budget to allow for the possibility that it may become a full-scale remodel.